091500/wrkt_task/README.md

 All API responses follow the [JSON:API](https://jsonapi.org/) specification and are secured using **JWT** tokens.
 Business logic is organized using the [Interactor](https://github.com/collectiveidea/interactor) gem.

+The application includes endpoints for user registration, authentication, balance management, and balance transfer between users.
+To use the API, clients must first register or log in to receive a JWT token, which is then used for authenticated requests.
+Users can modify their balance and transfer funds to other users, with all operations validated to ensure data integrity.

 ---

 ## Requirements